 Since the out-break of violent conflict in South Sudan between President Salva Kiir and his former Vice President turned rebel Leader Dr. Rick Machar in December 2013; there were widespread displacement, loss of livelihoods and destruction of socio-economic infrastructures in the Payams/areas of Mundri West, Mundri East and Mvolo Counties in South Sudan.
-The Payams/areas badly affected by the fighting, displacement, loss of livelihoods and destruction of socio-economic infrastructures,cutting of trees,women remained burning charcoal and cutting of Trees for their survival and better poor knowledge of agricultural practices, and new technologies and inputs.
+The Payams/areas badly affected by the fighting, displacement, loss of livelihoods and destruction of socio-economic infrastructures,cutting of trees,women remained burning charcoal and cutting of Trees for their survival, and hence i saw to better poor knowledge of agricultural practices, protect biodiversity, and introduce new technologies and inputs in a Agricultural system.

 2. The problem: What problem are you helping to solve?

-I am helping to solve the problems of biodiversity and ecosystem losses,lack of education education in the importance of environments to humans and solutions that can promote the health and vitality of ecosystems throughout the world.
+I am helping to solve the problems of biodiversity and ecosystem losses,lack of education in the importance of environments to humans and solutions that can promote the health and vitality of ecosystems throughout South Sudan.